Yahukimo Regency

 Yahukimo Regency is one of the regencies (kabupaten) in the Indonesian province of Highland Papua.
-It covers an area of 17,152 km2, and had a population of 164,512 at the 2010 Census, but this figure more than doubled to reach 350,880 at the 2020 Census; the official estimate as at mid 2021 was 355,746.
-The administrative centre is the town of Dekai.
-The regency was once part of the Jayawijaya Regency, but was split off in 2002.
+It covers an area of 17,152 km2, and had a population of 164,512 at the 2010 Census, but this figure more than doubled to reach 350,880 at the 2020 Census; the official estimate as at mid 2022 was 361,776.
+The official administrative centre of Yahukimo Regency is at Sumohai, which is located 25 kilometres north of the town of Dekai, but - due to the lack of infrastructure in Sumohai - the actual administrative centre of the regency is in Dekai.
+The regency was formerly part of the Jayawijaya Regency, but was split off to become a separate regency on 11 December 2002.

-Several famines have affected Yahukimo Regency.
-In 2005, around 60 people died and at least 117 fell seriously ill after a food shortage.
-Another 113 people died from a famine caused by a failed harvest in 2009, but the regional government denied that the food shortage was a "famine".

 Etymology

 The name Yahukimo is a combined word from the names of the tribes living in the area, the Yali, Hubla, Kimyal and Momuna.

+Geography

+Yahukimo Regency is located in Highland Papua Province, Indonesia.
+Its geography consists mostly of mountainous areas and highlands.
+The regency has mountainous terrain and dense forests, with altitudes varying from lowlands to high mountains.
+This hilly topography makes access to some areas difficult and isolated.
+In addition, Yahukimo is also crossed by several rivers and has a high diversity of flora and fauna.
+The climate in this area is generally tropical with quite high rainfall throughout the year.